abdulrahman-elgohary/CloudDevOpsProject/Ansible/README.md

 2.3. **Configure Ansible Configuration File**:
 - Create `ansible.cfg` file.

-- Move the private key of your instances to the same path in the configuration file.
+- Move the private key of your instances to the same path that you will insert in the configuration file.

 - Make sure of the user that you will ssh to using ansible.
 ```bash
 touch ansible.cfg